 To create a new filter, first click the Filter recipients button and then start creating your filter.

-From the drop-down list, select the list or multiple lists from which you want to filter data:
+From the drop-down bar then select from which list(s) you want to filter:

 In the first step you can (but don’t have to) add rules related to filtering data stored in recipient's records: